-The FDA and CDC warn that shoulder injury and fainting can occur after vaccination.
+The FDA and CDC warn that shoulder injury related to vaccine administration (SIRVA) and fainting can occur after vaccination.
 These injuries are covered by the National Vaccine Injury Compensation Program (VICP), a federal program that provides financial compensation to people who are found to be injured by certain vaccines, including pneumococcal conjugate vaccines.
 To date, the program has awarded more than $3.6 billion to people who have filed vaccine injury and death claims.

 After vaccination, some people get severe pain in the shoulder and have difficulty moving the arm where a shot was given.
 If the first symptom of shoulder injury occurs within 48 hours of administration of a pneumococcal conjugate vaccine and meets the VICP definition, it is presumed that the vaccine caused the injury (unless another cause is proven), and the injured person may receive compensation.

 Some vaccinated people suffer from vasovagal syncope (a sudden drop in heart rate and blood pressure that leads to fainting) and are entitled to compensation.